Supervivientes: Perdidos en Honduras (2020)

-Supervivientes 2020: Perdidos en Honduras, is the fifteenth season of the show Supervivientes and the nineteenth season of Survivor to air in Spain and it will be broadcast on Telecinco in February 2020.
-Jorge Javier Vázquez will be the main host at the central studio in Madrid, with Lara Álvarez co-hosting from the island, Jordi Gonzalez hosting a side debate of the program and Carlos Sobera hosting a gala in Cuatro.
+Supervivientes 2020: Perdidos en Honduras, is the fifteenth season of the show Supervivientes and the nineteenth season of Survivor to air in Spain and was broadcast on Telecinco in February 2020.
+Jorge Javier Vázquez was the main host at the central studio in Madrid, with Lara Álvarez co-hosting from the island, Jordi Gonzalez hosting a side debate of the program and Carlos Sobera hosting a gala in Cuatro.

 Due to the 2020 coronavirus outbreak in Spain, starting from 15 March, all live shows will air without the audience in the studio to respects the governmental procedures imposed.

 Cast

 The contestants are being announced daily by the network.